harshvardhanchand/MediMind/memory-bank/prd.md

 MediMind has successfully implemented all core features with advanced optimizations:

 ### ✅ **Completed Features:**
-- Secure user authentication and profile management
+- Secure user authentication and profile management with password reset
+- Universal links configuration for secure password reset flow
 - Document upload and secure storage with GCP integration
 - AI-powered OCR and NLP data extraction
 - Comprehensive user review and correction interface